 Ready-made templates and grape up’s cloud maturity model were created so that all enterprises can enjoy the same benefits of going cloud native with Cloud Foundry as larger organizations traditionally have.

-Cloudboostr can be deployed on open source Cloud Foundry and to reach out to public clouds, while also providing the ability to run on Pivotal Cloud Foundry (PCF) and the Swisscom Application Cloud.
+Cloudboostr can be deployed on open source Cloud Foundry and to reach out to public clouds, while also providing the ability to run on VMware Cloud Foundry (PCF) and the Swisscom Application Cloud.

 grape up let the world know about its unique solution in a joint announcement with the Cloud Foundry Foundation during the 2019 Cloud Foundry Europe Summit in Basel, Switzerland.
 The company is headquartered in Silicon Valley but has its roots in Krakow, Poland’s technology region, and maintains four offices in Europe.

 Maturity Model Guides Transformation